Home / Blog

 50,000+ people walked through a $6.7 billion road tunnel before it opens.
 The government called it a “once-in-a-generation opportunity.”

-Look, Discovery Day was well-executed as events go.
+Discovery Day was well-executed as events go.
 Food trucks, kids’ activities, festival vibe.
-There was even a driving simulator where you could pretend to drive through the tunnel.
+There was even a driving simulator where you could pretend to drive through the tunnel — at an event where everyone was walking.

 They raised $175,000 for local charities through an 8km run.
-Which sounds great until you remember this is a $6.7 billion project that’s going to generate billions more for Transurban.
+Which sounds great until you remember this is a $6.7 billion project generating billions more for Transurban.
+Against those numbers, $175k is a rounding error — and politically, it’s brilliant.
+Anyone critiquing the event now looks like they’re attacking charity fundraisers.

 This wasn’t just a community day.
 Two senior ministers attended: Minister for Transport Infrastructure Gabrielle Williams and Minister for Roads and Road Safety Melissa Horne.